Read time: 10 minutes

 Certain spam emails are carried out by pretending to be part of your organization.
 This is a classic case of spoofing.
 There are anti-spoofing practices that are conducted like email authentication, spoof intelligence, insight, block list, spoof detection reports, and anti-phishing policies.

-Before getting to the policies, you need to know about these two elements which each policy contains:
+Before getting to the policies, you need to know about two elements which each policy contains:

 • Spam filter policy: States the actions as well as notifications for spam filtering categories.